trys/trysv4/content/blog/prototyping.md

 ---

 {{< alert "Series" >}}
 This post is part of a series on Design Engineering.
-You can read the [main post](/blog/i-think-im-a-design-engineer), or the post on [design foundations](/blog/design-foundations)
+You can read the [main post](/blog/i-think-im-a-design-engineer), a post on [design foundations](/blog/design-foundations), or one on the [designer developer relationship](/blog/designer-and-developer-relationship/).
 {{</ alert >}}

 ## Why prototype?